waiwera/waiwera/doc/user/setup_title.rst

 Simulation title
 *****************

-This is just a simple string value containing the title of the simulation.
+The simulation can be given a descriptive title using the `title` value in the JSON input file.
+This is a simple string value, and is optional.

 Example::